The first warm day is when most people get it wrong.

 "Everyone's in a rush."

-They come from how quickly people try to get back to normal.
+The trouble usually isn't the driving.
+It comes from how fast people try to get back to normal.

 "If you had thirty minutes, you'd do things differently."